 CARING FOR YOUR NEW FLOOR

--After that, clean floors regularly by sweeping or vacuuming to totally remove any built up debris
+-After that, clean floors regularly by sweeping or vacuuming to totally remove any build up and debris

--Do not put any area rugs on floor for 30-60 days.
+-For Swedish Finish: Do not put any area rugs on your floor for at least 30 days.
 The floor needs to breathe in order to cure.